Holiday Reading List 2019

 Haidt’s moral foundations theory presents a compelling framework for understanding political differences.
 Rather than seeing political opponents as evil or stupid, he suggests different moral intuitions are at play.
 Liberals tend to emphasize care and fairness, while conservatives also strongly value loyalty, authority, and sanctity—foundations that liberals often overlook or dismiss.

-What makes this book particularly valuable is Haidt’s metaphor of the rational mind as a rider on an elephant (our emotional, intuitive self).
-The rider thinks it’s in control, but mostly serves as a press secretary justifying what the elephant already wants to do.
+Haidt’s metaphor of the rational mind as a rider on an elephant (our emotional, intuitive self) is the part that stuck with me.
+The rider thinks it’s in control, but mostly just justifies what the elephant already wants to do.
 This helps explain why presenting facts rarely changes minds—we need to speak to the elephant first.

 The one thing I hope people take away from this book is that politics is not as simple as left vs. right, and that people embroiled in political debates are unlikely to change their mind no matter how good you think your arguments are because tribal forces are too strong.
 So if that boomer relative of yours shares their views on how great Trump is, just walk away silently.

 Additionally, if you want to maintain your sanity during the 2020 US election, the best thing you can do is avoid reading the news, watching mainstream TV, or engaging in any discussions on the matter.
-Though given the stakes these days, perhaps a more productive approach is to understand the moral foundations of those you disagree with and find common ground where possible.
+If you absolutely must engage, you’d probably do better trying to understand the moral wiring of the person you’re arguing with.